VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ## `RELP` parameters
-This is a specific section to describe specific RELP Log Forwarder configuration options.
+This is a section to describe specific RELP Log Forwarder configuration options.

-`Remote IP`: Set the IP address of remote server.
+`Remote IP`: Set the IP address of the remote server.

 ---